 10 Actions to End Irritability, Anxiety, and Depression

-Start taking care of your brain with the following advice.
+Finally, start taking care of your brain with the following advice:

 - Breath slowly.
 Slow exhalation helps relax your body.

 - Get regular and repairing sleep.